--XM/F XFS with the Buffer and Extended Memory enhancements -ALPHA/DSP for the ALPHA and Display functions, and -HEPAXA2 including the functions from the HEPAX group, plus some more.
+-PWREXT B3 with the Buffer and Extended Memory enhancements -ALPHA/DSP for the ALPHA and Display functions, and

+-HEPAXA2 including the functions from the HEPAX group, plus some more.

 Hotkey [ENTER^] will toggle between the sections or the individual functions listing, exactly the same as it works in the CCD -style catalogs.
-This makes it very easy to navigate your way in such long lists, considering that FAT-1 has 69 functions and FAT-2 86 and otherwise waiting for your target sub-function to appear in the enumeration could be a relatively long wait.
+This makes it easier to navigate your way in such long lists, considering that FAT-1 has 89 functions and FAT-2 87 and otherwise waiting for your target subfunction to appear in the enumeration could be a relatively long wait.